Table of Contents[Hide][Show]

 What Is the Best Time to Drive with a Baby?

 Obviously the answer to the best time to drive with a baby is going to vary from infant to infant.
 However, keeping track of your child’s natural rhythms, nap times, and preferred schedule will help you plan.
 Kiddo naps for long stretches in the morning hours?
 Then that might be a good time to plan to get some miles behind you.
+One mistake I see way too many baby parents make is trying to drive all night while baby sleeps.
+Even if your plan works and they do sleep you end up exhausted and still have a baby to take care of.
+Plus you run the risk of hitting night construction and dealing with other drivers poor decisions and impairments.

 Other things to consider when mapping out your trip?
 Traffic.
 The majority of babies I’ve come across do best in a moving car.
 Try to work around city rush hours and heavy traffic in highway construction zones so you aren’t trapped in a car at a standstill with a crying baby.